shalinimanchikanti/BikeShare/README.md

   `pip install jupyter notebook`

  Wrangle Data:
- - Making sure all 3 cities have same format.
+ - Making sure data from all 3 cities have same format.
- - Evefry file should have 5 columns (duration, month, hour, day_of_week, Usertype - Subscribe/Customer).
+ - Every file should have 5 columns (duration, month, hour, day_of_week, Usertype - Subscribe/Customer).

  Explore Data:
  - Which city has the highest number of trips?